11 Best Petite Women's Ski Jackets That Are Cute and Warm

 Related: check out these cute designer snow boots.

 Obsessed with this jacket from Sunday Ski!
 It’s versatile enough to wear off the slopes for a day out in town.
 A lot of cool features including 700 down filling for warmth, water resistance, and advanced snow guard technology that zips into your ski pants for extra protection.
-The details are just as good—soft, cozy cuffs, a ski pass pocket on the forearm, a high protective neck, and signature silver glitter zips.
+This silver metallic color is also so unique and different, plus I won't get lost on the slopes!

 One verified buyer said, "I've been wanted to purchase something from My Sunday Ski for a long time now but I'm not a fan of one pieces, so I was super excited when they launched these cute bombers!
 And they did not disapoint - I skied in white out conditions and this jacket kept me warm and dry and I got SO many compliments on it.
 The ski pass pocket is also such a helpful feature, will definitely be buying another colour for my next trip!"

 Another great find from L.L.
 Bean!
 This jacket is available in a petite length and sizes from XX-Small to X-Large.
-One standout feature is it's zoned insulation, which means it's designed to add warmth where you need it most while keeping bulk to a minimum—ideal for staying cozy and mobile on the slopes.
+One standout feature is it's zoned insulation, which means it's designed to add warmth where you need it most while keeping bulk to a minimum, great for staying warm and easily mobile on the slopes.

 One buyer who is 4'11 said, "Love this jacket!
 It is so warm and comfortable.
 I got it for the windy, and snowy or rainy weather in Iceland and it was perfect!
 Also, perfect for walking the dog here in very cold weather."